 Water Ways of Life

-Due to the number of unsung geniuses seeking to innovate our lives and the life or our planet, we have continued the creative genius section of the LightNet News to shed light on the possibilities we have open to us if we only knew of the knowledge and achievements available to us.
-In this edition we are looking at the life and work of Viktor Schauberger, a well read but formally uneducated man who lived the greater proportion of his life observing and learning from nature.
+Due to the number of unsung geniuses seeking to innovate our lives and the life of our planet, we have continued the creative genius section of the LightNet News to shed light on the possibilities we have open to us if we only knew of the knowledge and achievements available to us.
+In this edition, we are looking at the life and work of Viktor Schauberger, a well-read but formally uneducated man who lived the greater proportion of his life observing and learning from nature.
 His insights and applications are so beautiful in their simplicity and in their application so harmonious with nature that his work and ideas deserve far greater recognition.
-In fact our planet is crying out for inventions based on Bio-technology such as Schauberger's to become the norm of our industrial economy.
+In fact, our planet is crying out for inventions based on Bio-technology such as Schauberger’s to become the norm of our industrial economy.

-After World War l Viktor was employed by Prince Adolf Schauberg-Lippe who gave him responsibility for over 21,000 hectares of almost virgin forest land in Bernerau, Steyerling.
+After World War I, Viktor was employed by Prince Adolf Schauberg-Lippe who gave him responsibility for over 21,000 hectares of almost virgin forest land in Bernerau, Steyerling.

 Light from the river bottom gave rise to the folktales of dwarves who made wonderful jewellery in their smithies.

-This brought more eroded material downstream and so the process was repeated until the river was completely straightened and the whole river begun to silt up.
-Through the initial act of forest clearance, the storing and cooling effect of forest was lost.
-As the precipitation could no longer be stored, all the rain water ran off at once, damaging river side vegetation and the surrounding stones and soil.
-This brought about the concreting and continual repair of the river banks and the constant dredging of the water way.
+This brought more eroded material downstream and so the process was repeated until the river was completely straightened and the whole river began to silt up.
+Through the initial act of forest clearance, the storing and cooling effect of the forest was lost.
+As the precipitation could no longer be stored, all the rainwater ran off at once, damaging riverside vegetation and the surrounding stones and soil.
+This brought about the concreting and continual repair of the river banks and the constant dredging of the waterway.
 As each heavy downpour in the mountains brought a raising of the water levels rushing downstream with deposits of stone gravel and soil.
-Alarmed at these consequences Viktor petitioned the German authorities with letters and articles which both criticised their methods and proposed alternative measures: "To lower the level of the Rhine by 4 to 6 meters is simply a question of increasing the carrying capacity of the river.
-It involves regulating the water temperature, and would cost only a fraction of the amount required for the usual method of flood prevention.
+Alarmed at these consequences Viktor petitioned the German authorities with letters and articles which both criticised their methods and proposed alternative measures: “To lower the level of the Rhine by 4 to 6 meters is simply a question of increasing the carrying capacity of the river.
+It involves regulating the water temperature and would cost only a fraction of the amount required for the usual method of flood prevention.
 It is nonsensical to attempt dredging.
 One case of flooding is sufficient for the locks which have been dredged, to fill up again.
 One has only to think that each year the Rhine washes downstream about 100,00 cubic metres of mud and gravel.
-Equally every rise in the riverbank causes an increase in the danger of a breakthrough, which is in fact unavoidable if there is flooding and the water is warm.
+Equally every rise in the riverbank causes an increase in the danger of a breakthrough, which is, in fact, unavoidable if there is flooding and the water is warm.
 I should be invited to make suggestions instead.
 For a small cost danger of flooding would be averted forever.
-I would not ask for payment until the bed of the Rhine had sunk some 2 metres." (p.47 ibid)
+I would not ask for payment until the bed of the Rhine had sunk some 2 metres.” (p.47 ibid)

 The authorities did not take up Viktor’s offer and continue to this day to use the traditional methods of river management.

-For more details of Viktor's alternative methods of maintaining the flow of watercourse see pp. 47-8 'Living Water' by Olof Alexandersson.
-'Water Wizard' Callum Coats translation of Viktor Schauberger.
+For more details of Viktor’s alternative methods of maintaining the flow of watercourse see pp. 47-8 ‘Living Water’ by Olof Alexandersson and ‘Water Wizard,’ Callum Coats translation of Viktor Schauberger.